j2store/userguide/simple_product.md

 # Simple Product

-A simple product has the following options to be set in various tabs.
+There are many tab pages with lot of options that need to be addressed to configure the **simple** product type.

 See the image below: